jelsonjay/countdown/README.md

 # Countdown

- ### min project countdown to 2021 with HTML5, CSS3 & vanilla javascript
+ This is a min micro component countdown to 2021 with HTML5, CSS3 & vanilla javascript

  [Access My Project](https://jelsonjay.github.io/countdown/)